Muraqabah: Practice

-The physical benefits of murāqabah are similar to standard meditation.
-Metaphysically speaking, the intended result of murāqabah is to refrain from any actions displeasing to God, and ultimately maintain one's mindfulness in a state that God is pleased by.
+The physical practice of murāqabah is similar to standard meditation.
+Metaphysically speaking, the intended result of murāqabah is to refrain from any actions divorcing one from God, and ultimately maintain one's mindfulness in a state that God is pleased by.
 To progress in murāqabah one must be consistent for a lengthy period of time to experience the aforementioned benefits.